PhilippOesch/QuickRLGym.js/packages/web/README.md

-# QuickRL-Node
+# QuickRLJS-Web

-Contains Classes specific for usage in a node environment.
+Contains Classes specific for usage in a web environment usage.